 We can distinguish two different entry criteria.

-First of all, the Commission can use its humanitarian food assistance instrument, when, due to insufficient food consumption, emergency or excessive rates of mortality or acute malnutrition have been reached or are likely to be reached in a predictable future.
-The Commission defines an emergency based on a combination of absolute thresholds (e.g. the one used by the Sphere standards and incorporated within the Integrated food security Phase Classification (IPC)) and also the relative indicators set against a contextual norm.
+The Commission can use its humanitarian food assistance instrument, when, due to insufficient food consumption, emergency or excessive rates of mortality or acute malnutrition have been reached or are likely to be reached in a predictable future.
+The Commission defines an emergency based on a combination of absolute thresholds (e.g. the one used by the Sphere standards and incorporated within the Integrated food security Phase Classification (IPC) and also the relative indicators set against a contextual norm.

 For instance, emergency rates refers to an absolute threshold as recognised by international standards, such as Global Acute Malnutrition (GAM) rates of target population above 15% or 10% in presence of aggravating factors like high food insecurity.
 But it also takes into account local context.
 For instance, a country that normally has 3% GAM but suddenly finds itself at 12% with an observed critical deterioration in the food security is considered as being in an emergency situation.